The Word Up Project: An award-winning vocabulary and reading program for grades 2-8

 Each unit page opens to a song or video—the heart of the Flocabulary program.
 Below it, you'll find lyrics to each song.
 Begin by listening to the song or watching the video.
 Afterward, click on the lyrics to display definitions of the unit's words.
 Students can take notes on the words using the note-taking worksheet.
 The worksheet helps students organize information for their first exposure to information and review alike!

 Using the Challenge Questions

-You can remove the key words from the songs by clicking on Missing Lyrics in the side menu.
-After the students have heard the song a few times, project the Missing Lyrics and have students demonstrate knowledge of the correct word by writing it on a piece of paper (individually or in a group), or coming up to the board and writing it alongside the projected lyrics.
+You can remove the key words from the songs by clicking on Fill in the Blanks on the top menu.
+After the students have heard the song a few times, project the lyrics and have students demonstrate knowledge of the correct word by writing it on a piece of paper (individually or in a group), or coming up to the board and writing it alongside the projected lyrics.
 Students can demonstrate mastery of the lyrics while the song is playing or afterward.

 Students can use context clues to determine word meaning in all of the Word Up songs.
 Teach students about context clues and how to determine meaning from surrounding text.
 When students are made aware of this strategy, and have time to practice it, they will have more success decoding word meanings from anything they read.
 See the full context clue lesson.

 Defining the Words

 After students approximate the definition of the word through context clues, there are many different and engaging ways to present the official definitions found by clicking on the words.
 Simply reading these word definitions can be extremely dull and limit learning of meaning.
 Instead of just reading through the definitions, try one of these methods for fun and effective definition sharing.